Welcome to our series on the top seven issues nannies care about most.

-It’s critical that parents understand these issues as they can greatly impact your working relationship with your nanny and the quality of childcare your family receives.
-Over the next couple of weeks, follow along as we dive into the mindset of a nanny to discuss what matters most.
+It’s critical that parents understand these issues, as they can greatly impact your working relationship with your nanny and the quality of childcare your family receives.
+In this series, we dive into the mindset of a nanny to explore what matters most.

-Let’s get started with Episode #1 where we will discuss the topic of fair pay.
-This is a hot topic currently for nannies and differs depending on variables such as location, experience level, job duties, and many other variables.
+We’ll start with the topic of fair pay.
+This is a hot topic for nannies and differs depending on variables such as location, experience level, job duties, and many others.

 P.S.
 If you haven’t checked out the results of our 2023 Nanny Pay Survey yet, click here.